11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 • 17

-Ride on an overland adventure from Erfoud to Ouarzazate, unveiling the beauty of Tinghir, Boumalen Dades, and Kalaa Megouna along the way.
-Departing Erfoud, venture through the striking Ziz Valley, adorned with lush palm groves and rugged cliffs.
+Embark on an overland adventure from Erfoud to Ouarzazate, discovering the beauty of Tinghir, Boumalen Dades, and Kalaa Megouna along the way.
+Departing Erfoud, journey through the striking Ziz Valley, adorned with lush palm groves and rugged cliffs.
 Arrive in Tinghir, where the Todra Gorge awaits, its towering canyon walls a testament to nature's grandeur.
-Continue to Boumalen Dades, where the Dades Gorge's winding roads reveal dramatic rock formations and panoramic vistas.
-Journey onwards to Kalaa Megouna, famed for its fragrant rose fields, where you can partake in the annual Rose Festival if timing allows.
-Conclude your voyage in Ouarzazate, the gateway to the Sahara, where ancient kasbahs and desert landscapes await exploration.
+Continue to Boumalen Dades, where the winding roads of the Dades Gorge reveal dramatic rock formations and panoramic vistas.
+Venture onwards to Kalaa Megouna, famed for its fragrant rose fields, and experience the annual Rose Festival if your timing allows.
+Conclude your journey in Ouarzazate, the gateway to the Sahara, where ancient kasbahs and expansive desert landscapes await exploration.

 3 hours Admission ticket included